Aliens Vs Predator - Source code update

 Big thanks to Melanikus (who is techically part of the "team"), blueshogun96,

-bassquake, Plagman, Visper, Clockface, l11l1VeNoM1l11l, dla and relnev, anyone at the awesome Vogons forum who
+bassquake, Plagman, Visper, Clockface, l11l1VeNoM1l11l, dla and relnev, Aaron R. and anyone at the awesome Vogons forum who

 suggested bug fixes and everyone else who helped (sorry if I forgot anyone!)